 If you have been struggling to get pregnant and the information in this article sounds familiar, or you have been diagnosed with unexplained infertility, consider getting testing for celiac disease.
 Testing for markers that indicate celiac disease is only a few hundred dollars.
 If these tests come back conclusive, then an intestinal biopsy or endoscopy may be suggested to confirm celiac disease and determine the extent of damage to the small intestine.

-Celiac disease testing is NOT part of the typical fertility testing that fertility specialists perform, it must be requested.
-The numerous studies linking celiac disease to lowered fertility should give doctors a clear signal the celiac disease testing should be preformed for couples with unexplained infertility.
-Sadly it is not a routine screening, but more and more information on celiac disease is coming out, forcing it into the health spotlight.
+Celiac disease testing is NOT part of the typical fertility testing that fertility specialists perform; it must be requested.
+The numerous studies linking celiac disease to lowered fertility should give doctors a clear signal the celiac disease testing should be performed for couples with unexplained infertility.
+Sadly, it is not a routine screening, but more and more information on celiac disease is coming out, forcing it into the health spotlight.
 Gluten-free living is not a trend, it is a necessity for a major health concern.
 Gluten-free foods are now widely available at most food markets.

 - Bast, Alice; O’Bryan, Tom; Bast, Elizabeth. (n.d.)Celiac Disease and Reproductive Health.
 Practical Gastroenterology, October 2009.
 Retrieved from: http://natural-fertility-info.com/wp-content/uploads/BastArticle.pdf

 - D. G., PhD. (n.d.).
 Untangling the Relationship Between Celiac Disease and Infertility.
 Retrieved from: https://www.celiac.com/articles/22602/1/UntanglingtheRelationshipBetweenCeliacDiseaseandInfertility/Page1.html/addread